 This is a beautiful rustic bench, so you can definitely leave it like it is.
 However, I wanted more comfort for this little bench.
 The foot of the bed is the perfect place for a bench like this, so I wanted to soften the lines up by adding upholstery.
 Omitting this step will cut out extra cost as well, of course.

 To complete this step, you will need a staple gun, padding, and fabric to cover the sitting bench.
 The fabric that I used is actually an old linen curtain that I didn’t need.
-It can be found here!
 I loved the texture of it and it worked great for this bench.

 Cut the padding to size.
-This was actually old mattress foam that we didn’t need anymore, but you can find upholstery foam here.
+This was actually old mattress foam that we didn’t need anymore, but you can find upholstery foam at most home stores.